As we age or face mobility challenges, performing everyday tasks that once seemed effortless can become more challenging.

 Jump straight to…

-As a carer you may need to assist in following tasks:
+As a carer, a low mobility patient may need you to assist them in the following tasks:

 Before attempting to move someone, ask yourself: